 You can also file what's called a “defensive” asylum application, in removal proceedings in Immigration Court.
 In other words, you can ask an Immigration Judge to grant you asylum as a defense against the U.S. government's efforts to remove you from the United States.
 For guidelines on applying for asylum while in removal proceedings, see "How to Prepare an Asylum Application in Removal Proceedings."

 You will end up in removal proceedings in the following circumstances:

 Remember that no matter how you ended up in removal proceedings, you will need to apply for asylum within one year of entering the United States.

 When you ask for asylum in removal proceedings, you will have a merits hearing, at which you will present your story and statements from witnesses.
 The DHS attorney will also question your eligibility for asylum.
-The Immigration Judge may ask you questions as well.
-At the end of the hearing (which may carry over for more than one court date) the judge will grant or deny your asylum case.
+The IJ may ask you questions as well.
+At the end of the hearing, the IJ will grant or deny your asylum case.
 A denial can be appealed to the Board of Immigration Appeals (BIA) and then through the federal court system.